Towards Stabilized and Efficient Diffusion Transformers through Long-Skip-Connections with Spectral Constraints: Related Works

 \section{Related Works}

 \paragraph{Transformer-based Diffusion Models} The diffusion model has become the dominating architecture for image and video generation, whose main idea is iterative generate high-fidelity images or video frames from noise~\cite{Rombach2021HighResolutionIS}.
 Early diffusion models mainly employ U-Net as their denoising backbone~\cite{Podell2023SDXLIL,BetkerImprovingIG}.
 However, U-Net architectures struggle to model long-range dependencies due to the local nature of convolutions.
 Researchers proposing diffusion transformer model (DiT) for image generation~\cite{Chen2023PixArtFT,Bao2022AllAW,Peebles2022ScalableDM}.
 Recent years have witnessed a significant growth in studies of video DiT.
 Proprietary DiT such as Sora~\cite{openai2024sora} and Movie-Gen~\cite{2024arXiv241013720P} show impressive generation quality, also evidenced by open-sourced implementation~\cite{opensora,pku_opensora_plan}.
 Latte decomposes the spatial and temporal dimensions into four efficient variants for handling video tokens, allowing effective modeling of the substantial number of tokens extracted from videos in the latent space~\cite{ma2024latte}.
 CogvideoX adds a 3D VAE combined with an expert transformer using adaptive LayerNorm, which enables the generation of longer, high-resolution videos~\cite{yang2024cogvideox}. \paragraph{Diffusion Acceleration with Feature Caching} Since the diffusion model involves iterative denoising, caching features across time-steps, model layers, and modules has been found an effective way to save inference computation costs.
 For U-Net Diffusion, DeepCache~\cite{DeepCache} and FRDiff~\cite{so2023frdiff} exploit temporal redundancy by reusing features across adjacent denoising steps.
 While other works take a more structured approach by analyzing and caching specific architectural components--Faster Diffusion~\cite{li2023fasterdiffusion} specifically targets encoder feature reuse while enabling parallel decoder computation, and Block Caching~\cite{wimbauer2024blockcache} introduces automated caching schedules for different network blocks based on their temporal stability patterns.
 Recently, cache-based acceleration has also been applied to DiT.
 PAB~\cite{zhao2024pab} introduces a pyramid broadcasting strategy for attention outputs. $\Delta$-DiT~\cite{delta} proposes adaptive caching of different DiT blocks based on their roles in a generation--rear blocks during early sampling for details and front blocks during later stages for outlines.
 T-Gate~\cite{zhang2024cross} identifies a natural two-stage inference process, enabling the caching and reuse of text-oriented semantic features after the initial semantics-planning stage.
-To deal with the sample-wise variation in DiT, adaptive caching methods like AdaCache~\cite{adacache} and TeaCache~\cite{teacache} are proposed to predict the feature distribution according to the input.
+To deal with the sample-wise variation in DiT, adaptive caching methods like AdaCache~\cite{adacache} and TeaCache~\cite{teacache} are proposed to predict the feature distribution according to the input. \paragraph{Long Skip Connections in DiT} Although previous works like HunyuanDiT \cite{li2024hunyuandit} and U-DiT \cite{u_dit} have incorporated Long Skip Connections (LSCs) into DiTs, a systematic analysis of their functional role has been absent.
+Our work provides this analysis, highlighting the distinct advantages of our implementation.
+We contrast our approach with U-DiT \cite{u_dit}, which employs token and feature downsampling primarily for complexity reduction.
+Instead, our method uses deep-to-shallow LSCs to enhance the model's spectral properties, boosting feature stability and training convergence.
+These connections preserve original dimensions, enabling an effective statistic-cached inference by mixing recomputed and cached features.
+A key advantage is that our method retains the native DiT block structure, permitting conversion from pre-trained models through continued training, unlike U-DiT which necessitates retraining from scratch.